rjkviegas/thermostat_es6/README.md

 So I can increase the temperature when it is really cold If power saving mode is off, the maximum temperature is 32 degrees

+As a User
+So I can reset the temperature easily
+I want there to be a reset button

 ```
 To do: